juicedata/juicefs-csi-driver/docs/en/guide/pv.md

 - `metaurl`: Connection URL for metadata engine.
 Read [Set Up Metadata Engine](https://juicefs.com/docs/community/databases_for_metadata) for details
 - `storage`: Object storage type, such as `s3`, `gs`, `oss`.
 Read [Set Up Object Storage](https://juicefs.com/docs/community/how_to_setup_object_storage) for the full supported list
 - `bucket`: Bucket URL.
 Read [Set Up Object Storage](https://juicefs.com/docs/community/how_to_setup_object_storage) to learn how to setup different object storage
-- `access-key`/`secret-key`: Object storage credentials
+- `access-key`/`secret-key`: Object storage credentials, these options can also be specified under the `format-options` field, with higher priority
-- `envs`：Mount Pod environment variables
-- `format-options`: Options used when creating a JuiceFS volume, see [`juicefs format`](https://juicefs.com/docs/community/command_reference#format).
-This options is only available in v0.13.3 and above
+- `envs`：Mount Pod environment variables, in JSON or YAML format (the examples in the above code snippet is inline YAML).
+If encryption is enabled for the file system, refer to [this section](../security/encryption.md)
+- `format-options`: For Community Edition, this field stands for options used in [`juicefs format`](https://juicefs.com/docs/community/command_reference#format)
+- `encrypt_rsa_key`: The RSA private key used in file system encryption, see [encryption](../security/encryption.md) for more

 Information like `access-key` can be specified both as a Secret `stringData` field, and inside `format-options`.
 If provided in both places, `format-options` will take precedence.